-The Company intends to continue the Plan indefinitely, but reserves the right to alter, amend, modify, revoke or terminate the Plan at any time upon the direction of the Company's Board of Directors or the Company's Benefits Oversight Committee, as provided in the Plan.
+The Company intends to continue the Plan indefinitely, but reserves the right to alter, amend or modify the Plan at any time upon the direction of the Company's Board of Directors or the Company's Benefits Oversight Committee, as provided in the Plan.
+In addition, the Company's Board of Directors may discontinue contributions to the Plan or terminate the Plan at anytime.
 If the Plan is terminated for any reason, the interests of all affected participants will be fully vested and the Benefits Committee will direct that the participants' account balances be distributed as provided in the Plan.
 The Company has no continuing liability under the Plan after the final disposition of the assets of the Plan.